skip-mev/skip-go-fast-solver/README.md

 2. Update config/local/config.yml with the appropriate RPC endpoints for each chain
    a. set the SERVER_PASSWORD environment variable to the RPC servers basic auth secret
    b. ensure the rpc_basic_auth_var field in config.yml references this environment variable
+   c.
+Update the coingecko.api_key config field with a valid coingecko api key

 ```shell
 make build # build solver server binary